 |Global Commodities||Different drivers, such as US dollar appreciation, Chinese demand, Middle East tensions, OPEC decisions and climatic conditions, influence the outlook for different commodities.||NEUTRAL|

 The global economy is expanding, helped by a supportive monetary and fiscal landscape.
 In turn, this is leading to a more positive profits cycle.
-There are signs that global trade is starting to improve, while companies are raising their hiring and investment plans.
-Economists and analysts are starting to upgrade their forecasts for 2017.
-An important headwind remains political situation in many countries, with the rise of populism leading to more concerns about whether governments can push ahead with structural reforms.
+There are signs that global trade is starting to improve, while companies are expanding their hiring and investment plans.
+Economists and analysts are beginning to upgrade their forecasts for 2017.
+An important headwind remains the political situation in many countries, with the rise of populism leading to more concerns about whether governments can push ahead with structural reforms.
 In addition, the spate of European elections could add to political uncertainty for investors and raise more concerns about the future of the Eurozone.
 Meanwhile, the potential exists for serious changes to global trade flows depending on policies from the US government.

 Accordingly, we are balancing a desire for selected growth opportunities with a focus on sustainable yield.
 As the profits outlook appears better in 2017, we have accepted more equity risk.
-US stocks look the most dependable, especially if the government lowers corporate taxes, but also command high valuations.
+US stocks appear the most dependable, especially if the government lowers corporate taxes, but also command high valuations.
 Europe, Japan and selected emerging markets look set to benefit from higher operating leverage to global growth, helped by weaker currencies.
-In foreign exchange, we remain positive on the US dollar given the underpinnings of relative growth and therefore tighter monetary policy versus the rest of the world.
+In foreign exchange markets, we remain positive on the US dollar given the underpinnings of relative growth and therefore tighter monetary policy versus the rest of the world.
 Further ahead, however, the over-valuation of the US dollar will become more of a factor.

 In real estate, we find better opportunities outside the UK.
 In the US and Europe, yields are attractive, rental growth is positive and commercial development remains constrained, while there are some decent prospects in Asia.
-Property combines yield with some growth, a 'sweet spot'in terms of investment preferences.
+Property combines yield with some growth, which is a ‘sweet spot’ in terms of investment preferences.

 Where foresight meets conviction